def-codes/the-better-thing/packages/graphs/README.md

 Networkx allows “any hashable object.”
 But JavaScript doesn't have hashing built in.
 Thus i'm still in favor of restricting ID's to number and string.

+### Support both strings and numbers as ID's in the same graphs?

+This is just for TypeScript, not considering dynamic restrictions

+the distinction is out-of-band in most contexts i.e. you can't tell 1 from "1" by looking at the stringified output js also collapses these when used as object keys
+- that should be incidental
+  - but in practice would affect serialization of constructed graphs when object is reduction target could support one *or* the other across a graph if I had to pick one it would be number, but string would be convenient

 ### Support primitive data values for nodes and edges?

 Networkx uses dictionaries for “attributes” on all nodes and edges.

 Current impl is still open to primitives/undefined as node/edge values.